top of page

 DSC_0055 (1).jpg

 Tracy McPeake is the Club’s Lead Welfare Officer.
 If you have any concerns or wish to speak to someone in the strictest of confidence, then please get in touch.
-Tracy is available at most training nights and a club events, as well as NEYDL and Cross country dates.
+Tracy is available at most training nights and at club events.

 You don’t have to suffer in silence.
 We are here to listen, help and support if you are struggling with physical or mental wellbeing.
 There are also several outside organisations that can offer advice, including:

-Childline: A free, private and confidential service for under 19’s where you can talk about any issue you are going through.
-Phone 0800 1111 Calls are free and wont show up on your bill.
-Or website www.childline.org.uk.
-1-2-1 counsellor chat is available
+Childline: A free, private and confidential service for under 19s where you can talk about any issue you are going through.
+Dial 0800 1111 calls are free and won't show up on your bill, or visit www.childline.org.uk where a 1-2-1 counsellor chat is available.

-MIND: charity offering support and advice for people with mental health problems.
-Phone 0300 123 3393 or website www.mind.org.uk
+MIND: A charity offering support and advice for people with mental health problems.
+Call 0300 123 3393 or visit the website www.mind.org.uk.

-PAPYRUS: A voluntary organisation supporting suicidal teens and young adults Phone 0800 068 411
+PAPYRUS: A voluntary organisation supporting suicidal teens and young adults on 0800 068 411.

-BULLYING UK: for both children and adults affected by bullying www.bullying.co.uk
+BULLYING UK: An organisation for both children and adults affected by bullying, visit www.bullying.co.uk

-MINDOUT: providing support and advice on mental health or members of LGBTQ communities Phone 01237 234 839
+MINDOUT: An organisation providing support and advice on mental health for members of LGBTQ communities, available on 01237 234 839.

 bottom of page